rajatroel/bot-files/Readme.md

 *   **Supported OS:** Android 11 and above.
 *   **Architecture:** 32-bit and 64-bit devices are fully supported.
 *   **Minimum Hardware:** 4GB RAM is recommended for stable background processing.
-*   **Tested & Confirmed:** Devices running Android 11 to 14 with standard manufacturer UIs (e.g., Samsung, Xiaomi, Pixel).
+*   **Tested & Confirmed:** Devices running Android 11 to 16 with standard manufacturer UIs.
 *   **Untested:** Non-standard custom Android ROMs.
 *   **Known Incompatible:** Android 10 and below, or very low-end hardware configurations (these will experience system instability or background task killing).
 *   **Display Limitation (600 dp):** The current version relies on fixed screen coordinates, which requires changing your device's "Smallest width" to 600 dp via developer settings. **Warning:** This will significantly reduce the size of your entire Android interface, making text and icons much smaller, which may be less comfortable for normal everyday phone use.